-HBSE HOS 10th, 12th results 2018: How to check at bseh.org.in
+HBSE HOS 10th, 12th results 2018 declared at bseh.org.in: How to check

 Step 7: Download and take a print out

 A total of 33,506 examinees registered for the senior secondary exam, out of which 7,224 candidates passed and 26,282 candidates got STC.
 As many as 24,195 boys attended their 12th exams, out of which 4,818 passed.
 They have registered a pass percentage of 19.91, whereas out of 9,310 girls candidates, 2,406 have passed.
 Their pass percentage was 25.84 per cent.
-The pass percent of girls has recorded an increase of 5.93 per cent in comparison to the previous year.
+The pass percentage of girls has recorded an increase of 5.93 per cent in comparison to the previous year.
 The pass percentage of students in rural areas registered at 21.08, whereas the percentage of urban students has been 22.80 per cent.

 For all the latest Education News, download Indian Express App